-In Fleurent [143] a Evolutionary Tabu Search Approach has been used with good results, finding the best solution for all the 5-colorable and 15-colorable graphs, and two of the 25 colorable graphs.
+In Fleurent [41] a Evolutionary Tabu Search Approach has been used with good results, finding the best solution for all the 5-colorable and 15-colorable graphs, and two of the 25 colorable graphs.
 The time needed to solve these problems has been high but similar to the time used in our experiments, but the methods presented in this paper has been tune for a particular kind of graphs, and ours is a more general graphs, as we can see the different types of experiments.
+The DSATUR algorithm is the fastest method, but get very poor results.